JEETH-H/PatientSky/README.md

 To check the available slot Application uses /available-slots endpoint.

-This uses @GetMapping and User must pass the parameters (calanderId, Duration in minutes, startTime, endTime)
+This endpoint is accessed via `@GetMapping`, and User must pass the parameters (calanderId, Duration in minutes, startTime, endTime)

 Note: Here startTime must be less than the endTime